About our Inpatient Unit redevelopment

 Will there be disruption during the build?

-The project includes improvements to parking and better use of our site, which will help reduce pressure in the longer term.
+The project also includes improvements to parking and the use of our site, which will help in the longer term.

 How will this improve hospice care overall?